Prompting PaLM for Translation: Assessing Strategies and Performance: Experiments

 To perform human evaluation, we hired professional translators (7 for En$\to$De, 5 for De$\to$En, 4 for Zh$\to$En, and 4 for En$\to$Zh) and measure translation quality with a document-context version of \mqm \cite{lommel2014multidimensional} which mimics the setup proposed in \citet{freitag-etal-2021-experts}.
 This includes using the same error categories, severity levels and error weighting schema.
 As suggested in the study, we weight each major error with~$5$ and each minor error with~$1$, except for minor punctuation errors which get a score of~$0.1$.
-The final segment-level score is an average over scores from all annotators.
-We only used one annotator per document, so this average is simply the total score for the segment from its single annotator.\footnote{One difference from \citet{freitag-etal-2021-experts} is that we do not impose a limit of 5 errors per sentence.} We refer the reader to \citet{freitag-etal-2021-experts} for the details on error categories and annotator instructions.

-Due to technical limitations on how long an evaluation session can be, we limited the \mqm evaluation to the first 12 segments per document.
+We depart from \citet{freitag-etal-2021-experts} in using only a single annotator per segment, and in not imposing a limit of 5 errors per sentence.
+Additionally, due to technical restrictions on the length of an evaluation session, we limited the \mqm evaluation to the first 12 segments per document.